tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 Suppose you find yourself deep in APIs that require you to know a lot more technical detail than you currently do (despite your programs of study to learn more)?
 How can you get by without a deeper knowledge of programming?

-One strategy is to interview engineers about what's going on in the code (even record these discussions), and then try your best to describe the actions in as clear speech as possible.
+One strategy is to interview engineers about what's going on in the code (even record these discussions &mdash; Evernote has a nifty recording feature built-in that I've used multiple times for just this purpose), and then try your best to describe the actions in as clear speech as possible.
 You can always fall back on the idea that for those users who need Python, the Python code should look somewhat familiar to them.
 Well-written code should be, in some sense, self-descriptive in what it's doing.
 Unless there's something odd or non-standard in the approach, engineers fluent in code should be able to get a sense of how the code works.

 In your documentation, you'll need to focus on the higher level information, the "why" behind the approach, the highlighting of any non-standard techniques, and the general strategies behind the code.
 You can get this *why* by asking developers for the information in information interviews.
 The details of *what* will either be apparent in the code or can be minimized.
 (See [Code samples and tutorials](docapis_codesamples_bestpractices.html) for details.)

 Just remember that even though your audience consists of developers, it doesn't mean they're all experts with every language.
 For example, the developer may be a Java programmer who knows just enough iOS to implement something on iOS, but for more detailed knowledge, the developer may be depending on code samples in documentation.
 Conversely, a developer who has real expertise in iOS might be winging it in Java-land and relying on your documentation to pull off a basic implementation.

-More detail in the documentation is always welcome, but you have to use a [progressive-disclosure approach](https://idratherbewriting.com/2012/08/09/applying-progressive-information-disclosure-to-online-help-navigation/) so that expert users aren't bogged down with novice-level detail.
-At the same time, you have to make this additional detail available for those who need it.
+More detail in the documentation is always welcome, but you can use a [progressive-disclosure approach](https://idratherbewriting.com/2012/08/09/applying-progressive-information-disclosure-to-online-help-navigation/) so that expert users aren't bogged down with novice-level detail.
 Expandable sections, additional pages, or other ways of grouping the more basic detail (if you can provide it) might be a good approach.

 There's a reason developer documentation jobs pay more &mdash; the job involves a lot more difficulty and challenges, in addition to technical expertise.
 At the same time, it's just these challenges that make the job more interesting and rewarding.